yanghr/BSQ/README.md

 # CIFAR-10 experiments

 This folder contains the code for inducing mixed precision quantization schemes with BSQ on the CIFAR-10 dataset.
-Multiple common model architectures and layer configurations used on CIFAR-10 are available.
-However only ResNet models are configured to support BSQ training with bit representation, so as to achieve the results in the main paper.
+The code for ResNet models are configured into bit representation, so as to support BSQ training and to achieve the results in the main paper.

 ## Acknowledgement